article / Global politics

 Trump's remarks have plunged NATO into an extremely awkward and perilous situation.
 Established in 1949, NATO's fundamental purpose is the principle of collective defense enshrined in Article 5 of the Washington Treaty: an attack against one member is considered an attack against all.
 This commitment was invoked for the first and only time following the events of 2001, when the allies united in support of the United States.

 This prospect is catastrophic.
-NATO's deterrence is built on the belief among adversaries that member states will collectively honor their defense commitments.
-If the United States itself becomes an aggressor, not only would Article 5 be inapplicable (as it requires unanimous consent), but the entire alliance's political credibility and foundational basis would instantly collapse.
-Frederiksen's statement of "the end of everything" is not an exaggeration; it accurately describes the potential demise of NATO as an effective security organization.
+NATO's deterrence is built on the belief among adversaries that all 32 allies will jointly fulfill their defense commitments.
+If the United States itself becomes the aggressor, not only would Article 5 be inapplicable (as it requires unanimous consent), but the entire alliance's political credibility and foundational reason for existence would instantly collapse.
+Frederiksen's statement about the end of everything is not an exaggeration; it accurately describes the potential end of NATO as an effective security organization.

 Greenland's Choice: Between Autonomy, Union, and Power

-Facing pressure from Washington, the Greenland authorities have demonstrated a firm stance and a clear diplomatic strategy.
-The Greenland coalition government explicitly stated that it "cannot accept in any way" the United States' desire to occupy its territory.
+Facing pressure from Washington, the Greenland authorities have demonstrated a firm stance and clear diplomatic strategy.
+The Greenland coalition government explicitly stated: Under no circumstances can the desire of the United States to occupy its territory be accepted in any form.
 At the same time, they swiftly and deeply linked defense issues to the NATO framework.

-The essence of Greenland's strategy is to seek to use multilateralism to counterbalance unilateralism.
-They attempt to place the United States in a dilemma by activating NATO mechanisms: either respect alliance rules and the sovereignty of allies, or personally destroy the security system it has led for over seventy years for the sake of Greenland.
-The Greenland government stated that it will "commit to ensuring the development of Greenland's and its surrounding defense through close cooperation with NATO, including through dialogue with our allies (including the United States) and cooperation with Denmark".
+Greenland's strategy essentially seeks to use multilateralism to counterbalance unilateralism.
+They attempt to place the United States in a dilemma by activating NATO mechanisms: either respect the alliance's rules and the sovereignty of allies, or personally dismantle the security system it has led for over 70 years for the sake of Greenland.
+The Greenland government has stated it will commit to ensuring the development of Greenland's and its surrounding defense through close cooperation with NATO, including dialogue with our allies (including the United States) and cooperation with Denmark.

-Denmark, on the other hand, is attempting to resolve the crisis through diplomatic channels.
+Denmark is attempting to resolve the crisis through diplomatic channels.
 Danish Foreign Minister Lars Løkke Rasmussen and Greenland's Foreign Minister Vivian Motzfeldt plan to travel to Washington this week to meet with U.S. Secretary of State Marco Rubio.
-Their goal is to correct the "persistent factual errors and exaggerated security claims" in Trump's remarks.
-Denmark has already invested 1 billion euros (approximately 1.1 billion U.S. dollars) in Greenland's security sector in 2023, seeking to reassure Washington by increasing investment and demonstrating its capability to maintain security in the region.
+Their goal is to correct persistent factual errors and exaggerated security claims in Trump's statements.
+In 2025, Denmark has already invested 1.2 billion euros (approximately 1.3 billion U.S. dollars) in Greenland's security sector, seeking to reassure Washington by increasing investment and demonstrating its capability to maintain security in the region.

 The Future of NATO: Sustaining an Imbalanced Alliance in the Trump Era

-Trump's fixation on Greenland epitomizes the broader foreign policy style of his second term.
-On one hand, he declares, "I saved NATO!!!"; on the other, he repeatedly questions the alliance's value, demands that European allies increase defense spending, and hints that he might not protect those allies who are "delinquent" in their payments.
-The Greenland incident brought this contradiction to its peak: if the leader of an alliance threatens to seize the territory of an ally, what purpose does the alliance serve?
+Trump's obsession with Greenland epitomizes the broader diplomatic style of his second term.
+On one hand, he declares, "I saved NATO!!!", while on the other hand, he continually questions the alliance's value, demands that European allies increase defense spending, and hints that he may not protect those allies who fail to pay their fair share.
+The Greenland incident pushed this contradiction to its peak: If the leader of the alliance threatens to seize the territory of an ally, what purpose does the alliance serve?

 However, Rutte's optimistic statement cannot conceal the deep-seated unease within the alliance.
 NATO's decision-making mechanism is based on consensus, and each member state holds veto power.
 The United States once unilaterally vetoed Ukraine's membership application.
 On the Greenland issue, if the United States persists in its own course, there is no mechanism to stop it.
 NATO lacks a ready-made plan to handle open conflicts between member states.
 As analysis points out, if the United States were to attack Denmark, it would almost certainly lead to the fragmentation of NATO, much like during the 2003 Iraq War, creating pro-American and anti-American factions.